hendersonreed/hendersonreed.github.io/src/pages/hire/galaxykit.md

 </div>

 Ultimately, the MVP of galaxykit was very simple - you can browse the first 25 commits at my [personal repo](https://github.com/hendersonreed/galaxykit), before I got it migrated to the Ansible GitHub org.
-It started out as just wrapping `Docker` calls, because that was the personal pain of my own that initially had me looking at building a client that wrapped up a lot of AH-specific functionality.
+It started out as just wrapping Docker client invocations, because that was the personal pain of my own that initially had me looking at building a client that wrapped up a lot of AH-specific functionality.

 After I added functionality for managing groups and users, I pushed out v0.0.1 and started integrating it into tests elsewhere.